 In 1919, with the war over, Robert’s mother Florence remarried.
 Her husband, Herbert James Score Allen, 66 years old to Florence’s 50, was already twice widowed by this time, and had several grown children.
 He had worked as an auctioneer’s clerk, auctioneer’s manager, and auctioneer surveyor — all terms linked with what we’d now call estate agency in the UK, though by this point he might have been retired.

-In December 1923 Robert became a student at the Royal Academy of Arts.
+In the 1921 Census, Robert lists his occupation as a full-time architecture student, but in December 1923 he became a student at the Royal Academy of Arts.
 He remained there until 1928.
 It was a difficult period for the Royal Academy.
 In contrast to the other major London art schools, Slade and the Royal College of Art, the Royal Academy at the time was seen as conservative and traditionalist, emphasising realism while the other schools looked more towards the bright colours and post-Impressionist styles of the continent.
 And this seems to have been as much about expectations from outside as conservative forces from within.
 Charles Sims, appointed Keeper of the Royal Academy’s teaching side in 1920, exhibited a portrait of King George V in 1924 that so offended the King it was withdrawn and eventually burned.
 After that, Sims didn’t return to teaching at the Royal Academy, though he remained its Keeper till 1926.
 In 1928, he had his final paintings accepted as part of the Royal Academy’s Summer Exhibition, but committed suicide before the exhibition opened.
 (Sims’s mental disturbances were around long before he took up his position at the Royal Academy, but feeling confined by a conservatism he couldn’t support, and receiving such a blow to his artistic standing, can’t have helped.)

 The Royal Academy’s Summer Exhibitions are significant for being open to anyone, though there’s a fierce competition for inclusion, as space is limited.
 Robert H Barnes (as he’s listed in the catalogues) had several paintings exhibited at these Summer Exhibitions, both during his time as a student and after.